math-mcshane/posterdownLaTeX/README.md

 tinytex::install_tinytex()
 ```

  > _**NOTE:** This will take some time to load the LaTex Packages but is the best option (in my opinion) for keeping your Latex library as small as possible.
-After the first download of these libraries you will not need to do this again.
+You will only need to do this once (although I recommend reinstalling once a year).
 To confirm that Tinytex is properly installed use: `tinytex:::is_tinytex()` and you should get a value of `TRUE` in the console._

 >_**NOTE:** If you have conflicting versions of Latex (i.e. tinytex and MacTex), you could have problems rendering your poster.
-You may need to uninstall all versions, then start over by installing posterdownLaTeX and tinytex from scratch._
+You may need to uninstall all versions, then start over by installing `tinytex` and `posterdownLaTeX` from scratch._

 ## Overview